 What is Conformation of Cyclohexane?

 Cyclohexane has a non-polar structure that makes it almost free from ring strain.
-The most important conformations that it can have include chain conformation and boat conformation.
+The most important conformations that it can have included chain conformation and boat conformation.
 The chair conformation is more stable than the boat conformation.
-The boat conformation can sometimes be more stable than it usually is, by a slight rotation in the C-C bonds and is called the skew boat conformation.
-Nevertheless the chair conformation is the most stable cyclohexane form.
+The boat conformation can sometimes be more stable than it is usually, by a slight rotation in the C-C bonds and is called the skew boat conformation.
+Nevertheless, the chair conformation is the most stable cyclohexane form.

 A regular hexagon shape contains internal angles of 120o.
 However, the carbon-carbon bonds belonging to the cyclohexane ring have a tetrahedral symmetry, with the bond angles corresponding to 109.5o.

 This is the reason why the cyclohexane ring has a tendency to take up several warped conformations (so that the bond angles are brought closer to the tetrahedral angle (109.5o) and there is reduced overall strain energy).

 Examples of common conformations of cyclohexane include the boat, the twist-boat, the chair, and the half-chair conformations, which are named based on the shape that the cyclohexane molecule assumes in them.

 These four cyclohexane conformations have been illustrated below along with some insight on their stability.

 It can be noted that the cyclohexane molecule has the ability to switch between the conformations listed above and that only the chair and the twist-boat conformations can be isolated into their respective pure forms.

 Due to hydrogen-hydrogen interactions in these conformations, the bond length and the bond angle vary slightly from their nominal values.